cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.3.1-release-notes.md

 API to fund Zus Layer transactions from other sources
 ------------------------------------------------------

-This release adds two new RPCs "omni_funded_send" and "omni_funded_sendall", which allow the creation of Zus Layer transactions, which are funded by a different source, other than the original sender.
+This release adds two new RPCs "zus_funded_send" and "zus_funded_sendall", which allow the creation of Zus Layer transactions, which are funded by a different source, other than the original sender.

 This can be used to pay for transaction fees, when the sender only has a tiny fraction of coins available, but not enough to cover whole fee of a transaction:

 ---

-#### omni_funded_send
+#### zus_funded_send

 Creates and sends a funded simple send transaction.